Battle of Hatchie's Bridge: Battlefield

 The battlefield site, known as Davis Bridge Battlefield, was listed on the National Register of Historic Places in 1998.
 A 5 acre area of the battlefield is part of the Siege and Battle of Corinth Sites, which was designated a National Historic Landmark in 1991.
 The total battlefield area deemed potentially eligible for the National Register is 5103 acre, of which 861.5 acre has protected status.
-The Civil War Trust (a division of the American Battlefield Trust) and its partners have acquired and preserved 860 acres of the battlefield.
+The American Battlefield Trust and its partners have acquired and preserved 860 acres of the battlefield as of mid-2023.